DiogoGravanita/Highschool-Student-Performance-Data-Analysis/README.md

 <br/><br/>

-### Percentage of students who want to pursue higher education based on their parents' job types.
+### Percentage of students who want to pursue higher education based on their parents' education.

 ```sql
 Select mother_education, ROUND(CAST(SUM(CASE WHEN higher_ed = 1 THEN 1 ELSE 0 END) as FLOAT)/ count(*),2) as higher_ed_percentage